lsst-sqre/gafaelfawr/docs/user-guide/service-tokens.rst

 The service name and the scopes of that token will be determined by the settings in ``spec``.
 Any labels or annotations on the ``GafaelfawrServiceToken`` object will be copied to the created secret.

-You can then provide that secret to an application via whatever mechanism is the most convenient, such as by setting an environment variable with its value using the normal Kubernetes ``Pod`` specification.
+You can then provide that secret to the service via whatever mechanism is the most convenient, such as by setting an environment variable with its value using the normal Kubernetes ``Pod`` specification.

 ``<service-name>`` must begin with ``bot-`` and otherwise be a valid Gafaelfawr username.